 Any CM shall support at least one of the profiles specified in this specification.

 Any CM shall support both management service and information service.

+Any COE shall support at least one of the profiles specified in this specification.

 Any CE shall support at least one of the profiles specified in this specification.